 What you'll find on this page

-- Tips on caring for your child after surgery.
+- Tips on caring for a child after surgery.

-- When your child can return to school and activities.
+- When a child can return to school and activities.

 - How long it may take to recover.